 So what is a tween?
-As defined by wikipedia:
+As defined by Wikipedia:

 "Inbetweening or tweening is the process of generating intermediate frames between two images to give the appearance that the first image evolves smoothly into the second image.
 Inbetweens are the drawings between the keyframes which help to create the illusion of motion.
 Inbetweening is a key process in all types of animation, including computer animation."